jonars99/react-to-do-list/README.md

 This project is one of Altcademy's assignment within the React module, using React, JSX and Fetch, plus CSS for styling.

+## Create a New User for a unique API Key

+Go to altcademy's to do list API ([ATDAPI](https://altcademy-to-do-list-api.herokuapp.com/))
+Replace 'your-key' with your unique key in each request

 ## Features

 * Add to your to do list